ppoojariconfluent/real-time-insurance/README.md

     <img src="images/confluent.png" width=50% height=50%>
 </div>

-# <div align="center">Real-time Insurance Quotes</div>
+# <div align="center">Real-Time Insurance Quotes</div>

 Real-time insurance quotes refer to the process of obtaining insurance price estimates or premium costs instantly, often within seconds or minutes, based on the most up-to-date and accurate information provided by the applicant.
 These quotes are generated using algorithms and databases that take into account various factors to determine the potential risk associated with insuring an individual or property.
 The goal is to provide customers with immediate and accurate pricing information to help them make informed decisions about purchasing insurance coverage.

 Real-time insurance quotes typically involve inputting specific details about the insured entity, such as personal information (age, gender, location), details about the property or vehicle being insured (make, model, year), and any other relevant information that could impact the risk assessment and subsequent premium calculation.
 This data is processed by the insurance company's systems, which use historical data, actuarial tables, and predictive modeling to generate a quote that reflects the potential cost of coverage.

-This demo guides you through the process of getting vehicle insurance quotes in real-time .
+This demo guides you through the process of getting vehicle insurance quotes in real time.

 ## Architecture Diagram

 This demo makes use of a Python data generator script to transmit the customer information events to Confluent Cloud.
 The events are then processed through KSQLDB, where they are aggregated to perform real-time calculations to provide the insurance quotes based on the risk score.
-We are using python consumer to consume the data which contains the Insurance premium value and IDV for each Cars w.r.t Owner
+We are using python consumer to consume the data which contains the Insurance premium value and IDV for each Cars w.r.t Owner.

 <div align="center">
   <img src="images/Architecture.png" width =100% heigth=100%>